elaforge/karya/doc/derivation.md

 ## Instruments

 A 'Derive.BaseTypes.Instrument' at the derive level is just an arbitrary string.
-Well, not totally arbitrary, since it should conform to the lowercase letters and hyphens naming scheme.
+Well, not totally arbitrary, since it should conform to 'Ui.Id.valid'.
 But the deriver doesn't do much special with instruments.
 Instruments bring their calls into scope, and the default note deriver will inherit 'Derive.Environ.instrument', but that's about it.

 All the interesting stuff about instruments is [documented separately](instrument.md.html).